Why it matters

 Chief Strategy Officer, Thoughtworks

-Recent headlines around topics from data privacy to contact tracing and autonomous vehicles show technology is likely to remain an ethical minefield.
-Nonetheless, at times quietly and behind the scenes, a number of encouraging trends are taking shape.
-Entire ecosystems of frameworks and solutions are emerging around danger spots like AI and data security.
-More off-the-shelf models and solutions are becoming available for enterprises aiming to make ethics an integral part of the development of products and interaction with customers.
+Technology will remain an ethical minefield - but a number of encouraging trends are taking shape.
+Entire ecosystems of frameworks and solutions are taking shape around danger spots like AI and data privacy.
+More off-the-shelf models and solutions are becoming available for enterprises aiming to make ethics a part of the development of products and interaction with customers.
+And most importantly, organizations are beginning to understand a strong ethical stance can be a foundation for overall improvement.